satrain/celswap-landing/README.md

 # CelSwap Landing Page

+Database connection -> inc/dbh.inc.php

-Download one of the 2 index files (difference is only in extension)
+Download one of these 2 index files (difference is only in extension)

+Written in procedural php